tpimentelms/fairseq-lm-train-and-eval/README.md

-# lang-model-training
+# fairseq-lm-train-and-eval

-Train a language model
+Code to train language models using fairseq and evaluate them to get per word surprisals.

 ## Install Dependencies